Texas State University System: History

 The year 1965 also saw the incorporation of Angelo State College, founded as a junior college in 1928, into the system.
-With these changes, the Board became titled the Board of Regents, State Senior Colleges.
+With these changes, the board became titled the Board of Regents, State Senior Colleges.
 All of the system's components had their names changed from state colleges to state universities in 1969 while East Texas (Texas A&M-Commerce) and West Texas (West Texas A&M) left the system entirely in 1969 to become independent before settling on their present affiliations with the Texas A&M University System.
-Stephen F. Austin left the system the same year but continues to be an independent with its separate governing regents outside any of the state's other university systems.
+Stephen F. Austin left the system the same year and continued to be an independent with its separate governing regents outside any of the state's other university systems, until 2023, when its regents elected to join the University of Texas System.

 Sul Ross established upper-division and post-graduate study centers in 1973 on campuses of Southwest Texas Junior College in Del Rio, Eagle Pass, and Uvalde.

 The Legislature conferred upon the system in 1975 its present designation as the Texas State University System.
 Angelo State University was re-designated as a member along with Sam Houston State University, Southwest Texas State University, and Sul Ross State University.

 In the most transformative change to the TSUS in its history, the Lamar University System was abolished in 1995 and its four members were incorporated into the TSUS: Lamar University (founded 1923), Lamar Institute of Technology (1995), Lamar University Orange (1969), and Lamar University Port Arthur (1909).

 Southwest Texas State opened an extension center in 1996 housed in temporary buildings adjacent to a Round Rock high school.
 After a 2004 land donation, the permanent Texas State University Round Rock Campus was opened in 2005.

 Sam Houston State opened The Woodlands University Center in 1998.
 The following year, the former Lamar campuses in Orange and Port Arthur were renamed Lamar State College Orange and Lamar State College Port Arthur.

 In 2003, the Legislature changed the name of Southwest Texas State to Texas State University-San Marcos.
 The name was shortened to Texas State University in 2013.